Why Is Benchmarking So Critical to Your Organisation’s Performance? Why do organisations benchmark?

 If you are using an automated system, it is possible to automatically set up the reminders so that they are sent to those who haven’t participated within a given time frame.
 You can also draft the reminder so that a different one is sent to each group of businesses.

 Ideally, the reminders should use motivational texts.
 The email message should also show how many people have already participated and how many are left.
 Finally, mention the various benefits of participating.
 Some people tend to wait until enough are participating to start participating.
 So, the figures should push those on the edge over on the right side.

-If you are using an online benchmark survey tool, you can see that some people have started but not finished the questionnaire yet.
+If you are using an online benchmarking survey tool, you can see that some people have started but not finished the questionnaire yet.
 These people can be sent a reminder to complete the questionnaire.
 Here you don’t have to bother with any motivational text.
 Though you may want to mention that it will only take them a few minutes to finish up the questionnaire.

-When in the process of collecting data for the benchmark it is important that the associated website is kept up to date with the total number of businesses participating and the number of days left for the benchmarks.
+When in the process of collecting data for the benchmarking survey it is important that the associated website is kept up to date with the total number of businesses participating and the number of days left for the benchmarks.
 You may also want to add some form of testimonials.
 Call up a couple of those who have participated and ask them why they decided to fill out the survey and put their words on the website.

 Tip: You will want all the promotional texts to be on the home page or on any other highly visited page.
 That way even those who are not participating can see the message, which over time could get them to take action and participate.

-During the data collection period, you will want to use the weekly newsletter to promote the benchmarks.
+During the data collection period, you will want to use the newsletter to promote the benchmarks.
 Ensure that the newsletter starts by talking about the benchmark.
 Though you shouldn’t talk only about the benchmark as the newsletter should be relevant to other aspects of the industry too.

 Also, if members call for some information or assistance not directly related to the benchmark ask them if they have participated.
 Try to talk them into participating if they have yet to do it.
 That way they will be more motivated to join.